Wastebasket diagnosis: Examples

 Reactive hypoglycemia has been used as a trashcan diagnosis for people who complain about normal physiological reactions to being hungry.
 In these cases, the labels are offered when nothing more serious can be identified.
 Bronchitis may be used as a trashcan diagnosis to label sick children.

+A diagnosis like fibromyalgia is not invariably a wastebasket diagnosis; many "trashcan" labels can be applied specifically and appropriately, and they are considered wastebasket diagnoses only when they are applied to pain or other common symptoms whose origin or cause cannot be determined.

+Different specialists provide different wastebasket labels to the same sets of symptoms.
+For example, in response to a person with chronic pain but no detected medical pathology, a rheumatologist might label the symptoms fibromyalgia, a specialist in physical medicine and rehabilitation might diagnose regional pain, and an orthopedic surgeon will call it chronic pain syndrome.
+Other specialties similarly focus on their specialty, producing the wastebasket labels from their own fields.

+Some diagnoses are being used as trashcan diagnoses in response to unintentional incentives.
+For example, government-run schools in the United States get additional funding for providing services to students with autism spectrum disorders, so some children with atypical behavior patterns are labeled as having ASD so the school can more easily obtain funding for special education services.

 History

-Fake diagnoses are not a modern invention.
-Medicine around the world has a long history of using and abusing the concept of trashcan diagnoses, from "rectifying the humors" to marthambles to neurasthenia to garbled Latin-sounding names which were made up to impress the patient's family.
+Medicine around the world has a long history of using and abusing the concept of trashcan diagnoses.
+The common ones include "rectifying the humors", marthambles, neurasthenia and other such garbled Latin-sounding names which were made up to impress the patient's family.

 Management

 The medical community is often split on the best approach to managing a wastebasket diagnosis.
 The biggest challenge for a physician is maintaining their interest and desire to see the patient through their illness.
 Antidepressants and cognitive therapies are commonly employed, speaking to the possible emotional basis that underpins these diagnoses or the physician's effort to psychopathologize the patient whose disorder the physician can not identify.